Kiritiyeluru/mcp_algo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Create a report to help improve error prevention
+about: Create a report to help us improve
 title: '[BUG] '
-labels: ['bug', 'triage']
+labels: bug
-assignees: []
+assignees: ''

 ---

-## Error Description

-## Environment
+**Error Description**
+A clear and concise description of the error.

+**Environment**
-- OS: [Windows 11 Pro]
+- OS: Windows 11 Pro
 - Python Version:
-- MCP Servers Involved:
+- MCP Versions:

-## Error Context
-- Component:
-- Related Documentation:
-- AI Context Reference:

-## Validation Steps
+**Reproduction Steps**
-1.
+1. Step 1
-2.
+2. Step 2
-3.
+3. ...

-## Error Pattern
-- Category:
+**Expected Behavior**
+What should have happened?

+**Actual Behavior**
+What actually happened?

+**Error Context**
-- Previous Occurrences:
+- Related Components:
+- AI Generation Context:
-- Prevention Measures:
+- Relevant Dependencies:

-## Additional Context
+**Additional Context**
+Add any other context about the problem here.